Environmental Science Major

 - Introduction to Organismal and Evolutionary Biology, BIOL BC1500 + Laboratory, BIOL BC1501

-- 2 other courses in chemistry, physics and/or biology
+- Two other courses in chemistry, physics and/or biology

-- 2 courses in calculus, statistics, data analysis, and/or economics
+- Two courses in calculus, statistics, data analysis, and/or economics

 To declare a Major in Environmental Science, make an appointment to meet with Brian Mailloux in the Environmental Science Department and complete a Major Declaration form in Slate.